hotnsoursoup/quik-db/docs/README.md

 ### Single Database Model

 - **Required Fields:**
+  - **Valid Dialect**
+    - Dialect must be one of the supported dialects listed below in the default drivers section.
   - **For SQLite:**
-    - `path`: Specify the path to your SQLite database file.
+    - `url`: Specify the path to your SQLite database file.
   - **For Other Dialects:**
     - `dialect`: Specify the database dialect (e.g., "mysql", "postgresql", "sqlite").
-    - Either `url` (connection string) or `params` (connection parameters) must be provided.
-If both are present, `url` will take precedence.
+    - Either `url` (which is the connection string) or `connection_params` must be provided.
+If both are present, the model will error.
+(Future versions may just provide one superceding the other)
-      - If connection_params are used for the connection, host and username are required.
+      - If `connection_params` are used for the connection, host and username are required.
-    - Enabling `add_schema_prefix` in `query_settings` to enable prefixing of stored procedures requires `schema` to be defined in `connection_params`
+    - Setting `query_settings.prefix_schema` requires either `query_settings.prefix_procedures` or `query_settings.prefix_queries` to be set True or neither of them set.
+(If neither are set, the model will assume both are `True`).
+They both cannot be `False`.
+      - Conversely, if either option is set to `True`, the value in `prefix_schema` must be set.
+    - If a `drivername` is not specified in `connection_params`, the default driver will be used.
+See below.
 - **Dialect Drivers:**
   - **Description:**
       Each supported dialect comes with its associated driver string.